Examples in Affiliate Branding

 Not bad for a couple of (and nearly identical) affiliate datafeed mashup sites.

 One of the most respected sites in the financial field, Bankrate branded itself by providing fantastic content on a level that wasn't common when they started doing so.
 Like most good sites, Bankrate isn't solely dependent on one income stream or even one income style.
 They make money via CPM advertisements, contextual advertising and, yep, affiliate programs.

 Bankrate's entire credit card section is nothing more than an affiliate feed of the NCS Reporting yet their doorway to those affiliate listings has zero problem ranking in Google for competitive terms.

-Bankrate has an Alexa rank of 2200 and according to compete.com, variations of their brand bankrate are their two top keywords and the word “bankrate” gets 301K searches a month according to the approx avg search volume listed for the phrase in the Google Adwords keyword tool.
+Bankrate has an Alexa rank of 2200 and according to compete.com, variations of their brand Bankrate are their two top keywords and the word “Bankrate” gets 301K searches a month according to the approximate average search volume listed for the phrase in the Google Adwords keyword tool.
 Publicly traded, Bankrate has 160+ employees, does over 80 million a year in revenue and yes, Bankrate is also an affiliate marketer.